jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 comments: true
 author: "Jonathan Ramkissoon"
 math: true
-summary: This post explains the word2vec, GloVe and fasttext algorithms in detail and shows how to use pre-trained models for each in Python's gensim package.
+summary: This post explains word2vec, GloVe and fasttext in detail and shows how to use pre-trained models for each in Python.
 ---